Ccordova41/badwolf-api/README.md

  ## Start App

-Welcome to the API side of the Doctor Who Universe app.
+Welcome to the API side of the Badwolf app.

-Please clone this app, as well as the Client side repository for the app, which can be found at: [https://github.com/Ccordova41/doctor-who-app-client]
+Please clone this app, as well as the Client side repository for the app, which can be found at: [https://github.com/Ccordova41/badwolf-client]

  Please run the API with `rails s -p 3001`.
 Otherwise, it will not run.